greyhoundforty/rst-quest/site-src/content/post/ibmcloud-packer.md

 The [Packer](https://www.packer.io/docs/templates/hcl_templates/blocks/packer) block is used to control the behavior of Packer itself.
 In most cases this is you would set version constraints or declare all of the plugins required for the machine image to be created.

+For IBM Cloud our Packer block would look like this:

 ```hcl
 packer {
   required_plugins {